 This information is subject to change.
 Please check back often for updates.
-For questions relating to how the Coronavirus pandemic may affect your financial aid, please see COVID-19 FAQs.
+For more information, visit Work-Study.

 - How is eligibility for Work-Study determined?